hsuonsivu/hsupublic/3d-models/README.md

 ### Makefile.berrypicker

 Picker tool for bilberries (In Finnish mustikka).
+Latest version has opening bottom mechanism so you can empty the berries to a bucket easily.

 ![berrypicker in scad.](berrypicker.png)